yzhong52/ThinVesselSegmentation/README.md

 ----

-Some of the results was eventually published in this paper [Thin Structure Estimation with Curvature Regularization](http://www.csd.uwo.ca/~yuri/Papers/iccv15_thin.pdf).
+Some of the results were eventually published in this paper [Thin Structure Estimation with Curvature Regularization](http://www.csd.uwo.ca/~yuri/Papers/iccv15_thin.pdf).
 Please check it out :)

 <p align="center">
 	<img src="vessels.png"/>